clarive/clax/INSTALL.md

 # Clax Installation

-Clax needs an Inetd daemon running (xinted on Unix or wininetd on Windows).
+Clax needs an Inetd daemon running (inetd/xinetd on Unix or wininetd on Windows).

 ## Windows

-Windows packages already has wininetd.exe file in it and sample configuration files.
+Windows package already has wininetd.exe file in it and sample configuration files.

 1. Copy wininetd.conf to C:\Windows\ and adjust the paths accordingly